Yum China (YUMC)

 Examining a company’s long-term performance can provide clues about its quality.
 Any business can put up a good quarter or two, but the best consistently grow over the long haul.

-With $11.57 billion in revenue over the past 12 months, Yum China is one of the most widely recognized restaurant chains and benefits from customer loyalty, a luxury many don’t have.
+With $11.8 billion in revenue over the past 12 months, Yum China is one of the most widely recognized restaurant chains and benefits from customer loyalty, a luxury many don’t have.
 Its scale also gives it negotiating leverage with suppliers, enabling it to source its ingredients at a lower cost.
-However, its scale is a double-edged sword because it’s harder to find incremental growth when your existing restaurant banners have penetrated most of the market.
-For Yum China to boost its sales, it likely needs to adjust its prices, launch new chains, or lean into foreign markets.
+However, its scale is a double-edged sword because there are only a finite of number places to build restaurants, making it harder to find incremental growth.
+To accelerate system-wide sales, Yum China likely needs to optimize its pricing or lean into new chains and international expansion.

-As you can see below, Yum China grew its sales at a sluggish 4.9% compounded annual growth rate over the last six years (we compare to 2019 to normalize for COVID-19 impacts).
+As you can see below, Yum China’s sales grew at a tepid 5.1% compounded annual growth rate over the last six years.

-This quarter, Yum China grew its revenue by 4.4% year on year, and its $3.21 billion of revenue was in line with Wall Street’s estimates.
+This quarter, Yum China reported year-on-year revenue growth of 8.8%, and its $2.82 billion of revenue exceeded Wall Street’s estimates by 3.9%.

-Looking ahead, sell-side analysts expect revenue to grow 5.4% over the next 12 months, similar to its six-year rate.
-This projection is underwhelming and suggests its newer menu offerings will not accelerate its top-line performance yet.
+Looking ahead, sell-side analysts expect revenue to grow 5.6% over the next 12 months, similar to its six-year rate.
+This projection is underwhelming and suggests its newer menu offerings will not catalyze better top-line performance yet.

 6. Restaurant Performance